Hubble's image of Jupiter's aurora

 protons, and positive ions) are trapped in the magnetic

-towards the north and south poles, they collide with molecules and
+towards the north and south poles.
+Along their path they collide with neutral

-thus exciting the atoms, which in turn release this extra energy in the
+thus exciting the neutrals, which in turn release this extra energy in the

 form of light.

-Detailed images from Hubble are allowing scientists to watch small-scale,
+Detailed images like this are allowing scientists to watch small-scale,

-rapid changes in the auroral intensity and motion, and pinpoint the effects
+rapid changes in the auroral intensity and motion, and map changes in

 Shop Windows to the Universe Science Store!